Fairbourne: Beach

 The beach is a two-mile stretch of sand, backed by a steep storm beach of pebbles which is as high as the sea defences in some places.
 At the northern end the beach joins the Mawddach Estuary, while at the southern end of the beach is squeezed between sheer cliffs and the sea.
 The beach is a venue for people exercising their dogs, however, during the summer months there is a dog ban enforced on the central area.
-There is access to the beach for those visitors with prams and/or wheelchairs.
 The beach is fronted by tank traps known as "Dragon's Teeth" dating from the Second World War.
 The beach regularly meets the European Blue Flag criteria.

+The concrete ramp that had provided access to the beach for wheelchairs and prams, originally intended as a boat ramp, was damaged by a storm in 2018 and was removed by Gwynedd Council.
+Villagers have petitioned for a new access route to be built.

 Railway and Ferry

 The Fairbourne Railway has provided a link from the village to Penrhyn Point for over a century.
 It runs regular passenger services between April and October.

 The Barmouth Ferry sails from the seaward end of the Fairbourne Railway to Barmouth/Abermaw.